Content Export & Import

 editor.import_file(input_file, output_file)

-These high-level functions let you run Export together with Analysis within a single session.
+These high-level functions let you run Export or Import and generate an analysis report within a single session.
 For more information, see the documentation links below.

 API Documentation